NikitaDzer/Hashtable/README.md

 Powerful hashtable library with logsystem and error controller.

 ## Description
-HT is written in C (C11 standard).
+HT library is written in C (C11 standard).
 The library provides a hashtable data structure and fast and safe API to work with it.
 > For better performance **library uses AVX2 instructions**, so your PC must support them. <br> The library can be used only on X64 systems.